 8. Dog Beach

 The name says it all, really!
 If you’re a dog owner, this is one of the best beaches in Key West.
 The aptly named Dog Beach is a local dog owner hotspot.
 It’s not just you that can enjoy this beach.
-Your pooch can too.
+Your pooch can come too.
 Many Key West beaches don’t allow dogs.
 But at Dog Beach, you can even let them off the lead.
 Watch as your dog plays in the sand and water while enjoying a stroll yourself.

 For first-timers, Dog Beach is a little tricky to find.
 Head to Louie’s Backyard restaurant, and they’ll point you in the right direction.
 Louie’s Backyard also has some of the best seafood in Key West, so it is worth trying to find Dog Beach!